prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 self?.gadRequest.register(extras)
 ```

-Make sure that you use the proper label for extras - AdMobConstants.PrebidAdMobEventExtrasLabel.
+Make sure that you use the proper label for extras - `AdMobConstants.PrebidAdMobEventExtrasLabel`.
 Prebid adapters will extract the winnig bid by this key.

 #### Step 8: Load AdMob Native ad

-Now just load a Native ad from AdMob according to the [AdMob instructions](https://developers.google.com/admob/ios/native/start).
+Now just load a native ad from AdMob according to the [AdMob instructions](https://developers.google.com/admob/ios/native/start).